Step 4: Implementation

 When you plan Zero Trust policy implementation:

-- Run the Best Practice Assessment (BPA) tool to set a best practice configuration baseline and see areas where you can improve security.
+- Run the on-demand Best Practice Assessment (BPA) tool to set a best practice configuration baseline and see areas where you can improve security.
 As you develop and implement Zero Trust security policy rules, run the BPA periodically to measure progress.

 - Think like a journalist about each asset or resource that you want to protect: who, what, when, where, why, and how should you allow access to the attack surface?